base/web/README.md

 1. Ensure that `nvm` is [installed](https://github.com/nvm-sh/nvm#install--update-script).
 2. Clone the repository.
-3. If `nvm` doesn't auto-load the Node.js environment when changing to the repo directory, run `nvm use`.
+3. If `nvm` doesn't automatically load the Node.js version in this repo, run `nvm use`.
 4. Enable Yarn by running `corepack enable`.

 ## Getting started

-After cloning the repository begin by installing dependencies at the root.
+After cloning the repository, install dependencies at the root.

 ```shell
 yarn